+Dr. Rose Dhillon and Dr. Doug McDermid are general dentists who perform oral surgery in Winnipeg, MB.
+In fact, they’ve performed many oral surgery procedures during their decades in dentistry.
 While they do all they can to keep your teeth and gums healthy, sometimes an oral surgery procedure is the best way to preserve your dental health.
-The dental damage that makes surgery necessary may also cause you pain, so your oral surgery procedure will likely leave you feeling better too.

 Among the oral surgery procedures you can get in our office:

-Our dentists won’t consider an oral surgery procedure until they’ve given you a comprehensive exam, including X-rays, and discussed all your treatment options with you.
+Our dentists won’t consider an oral surgery procedure until they’ve given you a comprehensive exam, including digital X-rays, and discussed all your treatment options with you.
 We can show you exactly what is going on in your mouth with an intraoral camera so you’ll better understand the possible options.

 We can also discuss possible teeth replacements after tooth removal, including dental implants.
 Our dentists may recommend a socket preservation procedure, where they will place material designed to increase bone growth at your extraction site.
 This will make it easier to receive teeth replacements when you’re ready.

-You Can Supplement Anesthesia With Dental Sedation
+Supplementing Anesthesia With Dental Sedation Can Keep You Comfortable